 - Pre-existing conditions – More on this later!

 - Civil unrest – If something just happened and your own government hasn’t declared an evacuation or some sort of advisory, most insurance companies won’t allow you to evacuate.
 That said, companies like MedJet have the best evacuation coverage.

 - Pandemics – Whether it’s COVID-19 or the next pandemic, don’t assume that you are covered in certain situations like quarantining.
 Again, some policies explicitly include this but most are quite ambiguous so it’s best to hop on a call to find out.

 - If you booked a trip knowing it wasn’t safe – As an example, if you travel to somewhere that your government has declared as “not safe to travel to” and there is a terrorist attack, you will not be covered.
 The same principle applies for natural disasters known before you buy your policy and you still go to that region.

 - Policy ends when you get home – Seems obvious but isn’t that clear in some policies.
 For instance, baggage delay doesn’t apply on your return home.
 Medical coverage also ends in most cases once you get home.

 Travel insurance is meant to cover the “oh shit” moments and ultimately travel accidents.

 Since we have a lot of readers from US and Canada, I’m going to be focusing on both markets.

-No matter where you live though, the best travel insurance company on the market is World Nomads.
+No matter where you live, a travel insurance company to consider is World Nomads.